1

 The equalization or adjustment factor applied to current actual value is developed from the following economic indicators as of the end of December each year: GDP price deflator, producer price for total finished goods, and GDP non-residential fixed investment and producer prices for capital equipment.

 After equalization, the adjusted Colorado actual value is multiplied by an assessment rate to determine the Colorado assessed value.
 For any personal property that is classified as renewable energy, the property is assessed at 26.4% for tax years 2022, 2023, and 2024.
-All other taxable personal property is assessed at 29% for tax years 2022 and 2024.
-For tax year 2023, taxable personal property is assessed at 27.9%.
-This value is then apportioned to the counties.
+All other taxable personal property is assessed based on the property use.

 Railroad and Airline Equalization